"

 📘 What Are the Exchange Lists?

-The Exchange Lists for Meal Planning were first created in 1950 by the American Diabetes Association and the Academy of Nutrition and Dietetics.
-They were designed as a practical tool to help people—especially those with diabetes—estimate the nutrients in their meals.
+The Exchange Lists, used for meal planning, were first created in 1950 by the American Diabetes Association and the Academy of Nutrition and Dietetics.
+They were designed as a practical tool to help people—especially those with diabetes—estimate the macronutrient content of their meals.
 Foods are grouped into categories based on their similar amounts of carbohydrate (CHO), protein (PRO), and fat (FAT).
 This means one food can be “exchanged” for another in the same group without changing the overall nutrient balance.

-For example, one slice of bread, ½ cup of corn, or ¼ cup of granola each counts as a single starch exchange—so you can swap between them while keeping your meal plan consistent.
+For example, one slice of bread, ½ cup of corn, or ¼ cup of granola each counts as a single starch exchange, allowing you to swap between them while maintaining consistent nutrient content.

-Unlike the five groups in MyPlate, which categorize foods primarily based on their contributions to micronutrient (vitamins and minerals), the Exchange System focuses on macronutrient content.
-This makes it especially useful for individuals who need to closely track carbohydrates, protein, and fat, such as people with diabetes or on weight loss diets.
+Unlike the five groups in MyPlate, which categorize foods primarily based on their contributions of vitamins and minerals, the Exchange List system focuses on macronutrient content.
+This makes it especially useful for individuals who need to closely track their carbohydrate, protein, and fat intake, such as those with diabetes who need to limit CHO content or those wanting a high protein or low fat diet for weight loss.

-Each exchange within a group represents a standard portion size that contributes approximately the same amount of CHO, PRO, and FAT and calories.
+Each exchange within a group represents a specific portion size that contributes approximately the same amount of CHO, PRO, FAT and calories.
 For example:

 • 1 starch exchange = 15g CHO, 3g PRO, 1g FAT